- Outline of Basic requirements

 - A positive working alliance between the supervisor and supervisee is fostered because safety enhances learning.

 - Observation of therapy sessions occurs or transcripts are examined.
-Role plays with feedback give opportunity for rehearsal.
+Role plays with feedback give an opportunity for rehearsal.

 - Specific elements are pointed out for the supervisee to improve or work on.

-- Written theory and techniques of the EFT model are referred to and taught in relation to practice (e.g., steps, stages, interventions, experential and non-pathologizing approach).
+- Written theory and techniques of the EFT model are referred to and taught in relation to practice (e.g., steps, stages, interventions, experiential and non-pathologizing approach).